I watched an NBA game at MSG: Knicks vs Pistons

 After entering, a kiosk sells merchandise, and next to it, you’ll see the official Knicks store.
 The latter is open daily, but it was packed beyond words an hour before the game.
 Therefore, I queued at the kiosk and bought a match program and a Knicks pin.
 The prices were similar to what you’ll pay for merchandise in Europe.

-After presenting the tickets, you can go to the escalators and reach your seat.
+After presenting the tickets, you can use the escalators to reach your seat.
 Since the New York Knickerbockers’ home ground is enormous, finding your gate will take some time.
 Before entering the gate, you can buy drinks and light food.
 As is the case with every such venue, they are somewhat overpriced, but remember that you’ll spend several hours there.

 At the seats of Gate 212 and ready for my first NBA game

-Forty minutes before the game between the New York Knicks and the Detroit Pistons, the stadium was rather empty.
+Forty minutes before the game between the New York Knicks and the Detroit Pistons, the stadium was relatively empty.
 I knew the game was sold out, so this was a surprise.
-However, seeing how many gates the MSG has, I understood that it would be packed in no time.
+However, given the number of gates the MSG has, I understood that it would be packed in no time.

 Indeed, approximately ten minutes before the game, the venue was packed.
 The seats were very comfortable and I felt like I was in a European cinema.
 There was enough legroom, and honestly, it was the most comfortable stadium seats I’ve ever had.